-‘Justin Trudeau, My Canadian Boyfriend’ 2018 Calendar Hits U.S. Stores And People Are Conflicted Over It
+‘Justin Trudeau, My Canadian Boyfriend’ 2018 Calendar Hits U.S. Stores, And People Are Conflicted Over It

 Shoppers looking to prepare for the arrival of the new year are already combing stores for all the things they would need for 2018, including food for the celebration of the holidays, Christmas gifts, a new planner, and probably a new calendar.

-While many people tend to overlook that last part simply because of the mundanity of the task, a lot of people in the U.S. are talking about a certain wall piece that would definitely capture one’s attention, one way or another.
+While many people tend to overlook that last part simply because of the mundanity of the task, a lot of people in the U.S. are talking about a certain wall piece that would definitely capture one’s attention one way or another.

 Universe Publishing, an imprint of Rizzoli publishing, decided to release an oddly attractive wall calendar that has people on social media conflicted.
-According to Pop Sugar, the “Justin Trudeau My Canadian Boyfriend 2018” calendar has recently been made available in stores nationwide and caused quite a stir on Twitter.
+According to Pop Sugar, the “Justin Trudeau, My Canadian Boyfriend 2018” calendar has recently been made available in stores nationwide and caused quite a stir on Twitter.

 Based on the outlet’s report, the calendar contains 12 “surprisingly distinct” snaps of the Canadian prime minister and is available for $13 in retail outlets like Walmart as well as in Amazon.